delfick/photons/docs/start/configuration/discovery_options.rst

 Device Discovery
 ================

-LIFX devices are found on the network by broadcasting a GetService message and interpreting the StateService messages devices on the network send back.
+Photons discovers LIFX devices by broadcasting a GetService message and interpreting the StateService messages received from the network.

-However, on networks with a large amount of devices or where broadcast is disabled, this method of discovery either doesn't work or is unreliable.
-For these environments, photons can be given hard coded discovery information and serial filters.
+This method is unavailable on networks that have broadcasting disabled and unreliable on networks with a large amount of devices.
+To remove the need for broadcast delivery, hardcoded discovery is used.
+To improve the reliability of discovery, serial filters can be configured.

 .. _discovery_options:

 Discovery options
 -----------------

-In your configuration, you can say:
+Use the ``hardcoded_discovery`` option to configure specific serial to IP address mapping:

 .. code-block:: yaml